DmitrySoshnikov/hdl-js/README.md

 console.log(p1.getValue()); // 255
 ```

-Usually when creating a gate instance, explicit usage of the `Pin` class can be omitted (they are created behind the scene), however, it is possible to get a needed pin using `getPin(name)` method on a gate.
+Usually when creating a gate instance, explicit usage of the `Pin` class can be omitted (they are created automatically behind the scene), however, it is possible to get a needed pin using `getPin(name)` method on a gate.
+Then one can get a value of the pin, or subscribe to its `'change'` event.

 #### Pin size and slices